enp1s0/cuMpSGEMM/README.md

 # cuMpSGEMM - CUDA Mutable-precision SGEMM

-An SGEMM precision tolerance checking library hijacking cuBLAS SGEMM function call.

-**Note**

-This library is only for checking SGEMM precision tolerance.
-The computing throughput is low since we don't optimize the kernel function.
+A library for executing SGEMM emulation on Tensor Cores intercepting the cuBLAS function calls for A100 GPU.

 ## Supported functions
 - `cublasSgemm`